WASSER2545/WASSER2545.github.io/_includes/intro.md

 I'm currently a undergraduate student at China Agricultural University.
-I'm also very fortunate to closely work with Professor [Ju Fan](http://iir.ruc.edu.cn/~fanj) as a research assistant.
+I'm also very fortunate to closely work with Professor [Ju Fan](http://iir.ruc.edu.cn/~fanj) and [Chunwei Liu](https://people.csail.mit.edu/chunwei/) as a research assistant.
 Previously I worked as an intern in the search and recommendation algorithm team at Poizon.inc.
 My current research interests include AI4DB, Data Mining.